Pediatric and Adolescent Task Force

 Mark Ylvisaker Memorial Pediatric Symposium

-Last but not least, the 2017 keynote speaker for the Mark Ylvisaker Memorial Pediatric Symposium is Lyn S. Turkstra, PhD, CCC-SLP from McMaster University.
+The 2017 keynote speaker for the Mark Ylvisaker Memorial Pediatric Symposium is Lyn S. Turkstra, PhD, CCC-SLP from McMaster University.
 Dr. Turkstra is an Associate Professor at the University of Wisconsin-Madison, where she directs the Communication and Cognition Laboratory.

 She is known internationally for her research on cognitive-communication disorders in adolescents and adults with traumatic brain injury (TBI) and has published numerous articles in this area.
 Her research aims to advance understanding of the cognitive basis of communication problems in individuals with brain injury, particularly in relation to social communication.
 Dr. Turkstra is board certified by the Academy of Neurologic Communication Disorders and Sciences.